hltcoe/concrete-python/README.rst

 reserved.
 This software is released under the 2-clause BSD license.
 Please see ``LICENSE`` for more information.

-Concrete-Python
+concrete-python
 ===============

-Concrete-Python is the Python interface to Concrete_, an HLT data specification defined using Thrift_.
+concrete-python is the Python interface to Concrete_, an HLT data specification defined using Thrift_.

-Concrete-Python contains generated Python classes and additional utilities.
+concrete-python contains generated Python classes and additional utilities.
 It does not contain the Thrift schema for Concrete, which can be found in the `Concrete GitHub repository`_.

 Requirements
 ------------

-Concrete-Python requires Python 2.7 and the Thrift Python library, among other Python libraries.
+concrete-python is tested on Python 2.7 or 3.5 (it does not run on Python 2.6; it may run on more Python 3.x versions) and requires the Thrift Python library, among other Python libraries.
 These are installed automatically by ``setup.py`` or ``pip``.
 The Thrift compiler is *not* required.

-**Note**: The accelerated protocol offers a (de)serialization speedup of 10x or more; if you would like to use it, ensure a C++ compiler is available on your system before installing Concrete-Python.
+**Note**: The accelerated protocol offers a (de)serialization speedup of 10x or more; if you would like to use it, ensure a C++ compiler is available on your system before installing concrete-python.
-(If a compiler is not available, Concrete-Python will fall back to the unaccelerated protocol automatically.)
+(If a compiler is not available, concrete-python will fall back to the unaccelerated protocol automatically.)
 If you are on Linux, a suitable C++ compiler will be listed as ``g++`` or ``gcc-c++`` in your package manager.